Hou-J/CS7NS1_DistributedFileSystem/DistributedTransparentFileAccess/README.md

 	need open exact number of workers as the manager required

-will add a .sh file later and make the start worker.py work automatically.
+will add a .sh file later